-Both the main and redundant RTP streams, and their corresponding RTCP reports, will be received.
-If RTCP is used, receivers MUST generate RTCP reports for both main and redundant streams in the usual way, treating them as entirely separate media streams.
+Both the main and duplicate RTP streams, and their corresponding RTCP reports, will be received.
+If RTCP is used, receivers MUST generate RTCP reports for both the main and duplicate streams in the usual way, treating them as entirely separate media streams.